bibbox/app-seeddms/README.md

 docker-compose up -d
 ```

-The main app can be opened and set up at
+The main App can be opened and set up at
 ```
 localhost:8065/install/install.php
 ```